rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    #### Search

-0. Type in "Wildfire" next to the SEARCH button, then click the button.
+0. Type in "Gemenos" next to the SEARCH button.
+That is the text added in the sample script.
+0. Click the button.

+   #### List

+0. Click the "REPORTS" menu item.

+   NOTE: Categories of observations currently are Cyclone, Avalanche, Wildfire.

+   QUESTION: How much quicker would response time be if less observations are shown in the report?

    <a name="Plan"></a>